B0und/PersonalWebsite/README.md

 Some of the interesting problems that were solved:
 - fixing FOUC
-- optimizing the fonts and avoiding a round trip to google server.
+- optimizing google fonts (avoiding a round trip to google server)

 ## Technologies